 Some crypto platforms combine cold and hot wallets for storing their customer’s funds.
 This guarantees the security of storage and uninterrupted transactions flow.
 For instance, the CEX.IO ecosystem uses cold storage for clients’ funds and keeps the company funds on hot wallets.
 That means in the case of online hack and money theft, it is able to guarantee the safety of your holdings.
 Meanwhile, you can withdraw as many crypto or fiat as you need anytime.
 Noteworthy, it has never been hacked since its launch.

-With their mobile wallet and crypto trading app you can get access to numerous crypto services like Instant Buy with your bank card, market and limit orders for trading over 200 markets, price alerts, order notifications, and so on.
+With their mobile wallet, such as Nayax and crypto trading app you can get access to numerous crypto services like Instant Buy with your bank card, market and limit orders for trading over 200 markets, price alerts, order notifications, and so on.
 You can even compare the BTC market rate on different exchanges to spot arbitrage opportunities.
 Also, CEX.IO supports crypto staking.
 Once you have stake-able coins on your account, you start earning the passive rewards.

 By the way, the company launches many crypto giveaways, contests, and other promo campaigns with money prizes.
 If you have their app on your smartphone you’ll receive notifications about available free cryptocurrency giveaways.